 The “Medical and Public Health Considerations of COVID-19” webinar series quickly became a collaborative endeavor with support and contributions from multiple national and international partner societies including:

-American Association of Clinical Toxicology (ACCT), American Academy of Emergency Medicine (AAEM), American Association of Poison Control Centers (AAPCC), European Association of Poison Control Centres and Clinical Toxicologists (EAPCCT), Middle East and North Africa Clinical Toxicology Association (MENATOX), and the Asia Pacific Association of Medical Toxicology (APAMT).
+Medicine (AAEM), American Association of Poison Control Centers (AAPCC), European Association of Poison Control Centres and Clinical Toxicologists (EAPCCT), Middle East and North Africa Clinical Toxicology Association (MENATOX), and the Asia Pacific Association of Medical Toxicology (APAMT).